How can I use my HSA?

 Who is this for?

-If you're a member of an employer-sponsored plan from Blue Cross Blue Shield of Michigan or Blue Care Network., this information can help you learn how to use your health savings account to pay for medical expenses.
+If you have a health savings account, or HSA, linked to your plan, this information can help you learn how to use it to pay for medical expenses.

 Health savings accounts are a great way to save money.
 They also let you make more decisions about how you spend your money on health care expenses.
 Here's how you can use an HSA to pay for today’s health care expenses and save for tomorrow’s, tax-free.